Camilo-Suarez98/camilo-suarez98.github.io/README.md

 npm i
 ```

-4. In this project i am using Node 16.
+4. In this project, I am using Node 16.
 Make sure you have installed that version
 ```
 node -v
 ```

-5. If you have not installed it
+5. If you have not installed it yet:
 ```
 nvm install 16.16.0
 ```

-6. Then you can use that version
+6. Then you can use that version:
 ```
 nvm use 16.16.0
 ```

-4. Run the code!
+7. Run the code!

 Make sure to be in each repository:
 ```